 - Oral sedation: This involves giving the child a pill to take before their appointment.
 The child will likely be awake during their appointment but will be very relaxed.

 - IV sedation: This type of sedation is given through an IV, and it can help kids to feel sleepy and relaxed.
 In some cases, kids may not remember anything about their appointment after waking up.

 - General anesthesia: This is a type of sedation that is used for more serious procedures.
 It puts the child to sleep, and they will not be able to feel anything during their appointment.

 At our office, we gladly accept patients with Medicaid coverage.
 If you have questions about Colorado health first dental coverage or whether or not your child is eligible for Medicaid or what is covered, we can help.
 We understand that dental care can be expensive, and we are here to help you get the oral care your child needs.

 At our office, we understand that kids can be nervous about going to the dentist.
 We work hard to make the dentist fun for kids.
 No matter what your child’s needs are, we can help.
 We offer a wide range of pediatric dental services, and we accept Medicaid.
 Don’t leave your child’s smile to chance.
 If you’re searching online for a kids dentist in Denver, or kids sedation dentist in Denver CO, call us today to make an appointment.

 Visit us in Denver at Denver Youth Dental and Vision and Hampden Youth Dentistry and Orthodontics.
-We also serve the Thornton and Aurora population.
-Visit us at Aurora Youth Dental and Vision and Thornton Youth Dentistry.
-We can discuss the many benefits Invisalign® has to offer.
-We aim to help you make the best decision for your child’s smile.
-Call (303) 953-8801 to book an appointment with Dr. Jodi or email [email protected].
-We look forward to helping you with your dental needs!
+We also serve the Thornton and Aurora population at Aurora Youth Dental and Vision and Thornton Youth Dentistry.
+Call (303) 953-8801 to book an appointment or complete the online booking form.
+We look forward to helping your child achieve a healthy smile!